THS-International/website/src/markdown-pages/news/new-project-managers.md

   Closer to the Reception, we will give you a proper introduction to them so stay tuned!
-preview: We have two new Project Managers on board!
+preview: We have two new Project Managers!
 type: news
 date: '2020-03-25'
 ---